mahesh-panchal/nextflow-novice/_episodes/03-processes.md

 The script block can be thought of as a function that returns the multi-line string as the result.
-As such, a script block allows the inclusion of Groovy code including control structures such as if statements to dictate which code snippet should be executed.
+As such, a script block allows the inclusion of additional code statements including control structures such as if statements to dictate which code snippet should be executed.

 ~~~
 process my_task {